sirrice/sirrice.github.io/researchmodel.md

         P(good | you)

-Presumably, you are in a research program because you believe “doing research” is the best way to maximize this probability:
+Presumably, you are in a research program because you believe _doing research_ is the best way to maximize this probability:

         P(good | you) = P(good | research) P(research | you)
                         +